 In 1963, the Holy Assembly of Bishops in Belgrade decided to re-organize the existing single USA-Canada Diocese into three dioceses (Midwest, East/Canada, West).
 Bishop Dionisije disagreed with and disobeyed this decision.
 A tragic division ensued, which lasted almost thirty (30) years.
 Canonical and hierarchical reunification began in 1992 (eucharistic unity with parallel diocesan structures) and culminated in 2009 with full administrative reunification (by way of diocesan arrondation/elimination of the parallelism).

-The national ministries of the Serbian Orthodox Dioceses in the USA include the development of Serbian Liturgical Music in the English language, Christian Education and Youth Programs, Stewardship Awareness, Publications, Missions and Outreach.
+The ministries of the Serbian Orthodox Church in North, Central and South America include the development of Serbian Liturgical Music in the English language, Christian Education and Youth Programs, Stewardship Awareness, Publications, Missions and Outreach.

-The official news publication of the USA Dioceses is The Path of Orthodoxy, a quarterly magazine.
+The official news publication of the Serbian Orthodox Church in North, Central and South Americais The Path of Orthodoxy, a quarterly magazine.

 There are many other ongoing efforts in Orthodox witness, such as Sebastian Press of the Diocese of Western America, established in 2007, which has published nearly one hundred theological works by such noteworthy Serbian theologians as Saint Justin (Popovic), Saint Nicholai (Velimirovic), and Bishop Atanasije (Jevtic) in the English language.